Reviewing the data and the viral impact of the list, one person, in particular, caught my attention.

 I’ve been following Steven Bartlett’s progress for some years now.
 From filming him speak at growth-hacking events in 2015, to having conversations with him over social media about work and life.

-Following our online conversations, I thought an interview with Steven Bartlett would be cool and hugely valuable to fellow Richtopians who would gain value from his insights, so I reached out to him with the idea, and he said “yes” and he told me that he has an extraordinary announcement he wanted to share with me via an interview.
+Following our online conversations, I thought an interview with Steven Bartlett would be cool and hugely valuable to fellow Richtopians who would gain value from his insights, so I reached out to him with the idea, and he said “yes”.

 1) Steve, you’ve got an exciting announcement you wanted to share, shall we start there?